Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 		The 2017 video game _Fortnite_ developed by _Epic Games_ is one of the most popular battle royale game across the globe.
 		Albeit widely receiving positive reviews, there are players complaining about the game's graphical interface.
 		To investigate what gives the players bad experience, we conducted a usability research targeting on new players to this game.
-		The players would be asked to play the game for a short time, then take surveys to reflect their experience about the game's graphical interface.
+		The players were asked to play the game for a short time, then take surveys to reflect their experience about the game's graphical interface.
-		By analyzing the collected data, we could gain guidance on possible improvements of _Fortnite_'s UI design, as well as insights for similar games in the future.
+		By analyzing the collected data, we gained insights on possible improvements of _Fortnite_'s UI design, as well as insights for similar games in the future.
 	];

 	v(0.5em);